Library Access for People with Disabilities

 - Descriptive videos are available to check out.

-- We have a low-vision reader to magnify books and other written material to a very large size.
+- A CCTV low-vision reader to magnify books and other written material to a very large size.
 It is available for use in Eureka Library's Humboldt Room.

 - Large print books and audio books are available.

 - Forgot your reading glasses?
 Ask at the Reference desk for a pair of glasses you can use while you are here.
 If you prefer, we also have a magnifying glass.

 Access Problems with the Library Website?